pcbraemer/staruml-python/README.md

+Updated Version of the Basic staruml-python plugin with Support for abstract classes.

 > # LOOKING FOR A NEW MAINTAINER
 > If you are interested to be a new maintainer, please create an issue with the title "Become a new maintainer".